 Additionally, Christ the King students participate in many forms of service.
-First Graders pray and send cards to cancer patients from the St. Peregrine Shrine.
+First Graders memorize scripture.

-Third and Fourth graders visit a local nursing home to sing and play games.
-Fourth graders lead the campus wide recycling programs and make Peanut Butter and Jelly sandwiches for the guests at H.O.P.E.
+Third graders help with Parish Events and serve at Feed My Starving Children.
+Fourth graders lead the campus-wide recycling programs and 5th graders make Peanut Butter and Jelly sandwiches for the guests at H.O.P.E.